Nischhal3/Media-App/README.md

 ## How to use

-- The website contains 5 main pages: Front page, Profile page, Collection page, Single Collection page and Single Image Details page.
+- The website contains 5 main pages: Front page, Profile page, Collection page, Single Collection page and Image Details page.
 - On Front page, you can view the 3 most popular artworks, arranged based on the number of likes for each image.
 If you log in, you can see your name on the top right of the page.
-There is also a menu, which can direct you to wherever you want.
-- On Profile page, you can add artwork and it will display in the artwork section.
-You can also update your profile name, change password on this page.
+- On Profile page, you can upload your artwork and it will be displayed in the artwork section.
+You can also update your profile and change your password on this page.
 - On Collection page, you can search for collection name within our wide range of collections.
 - On Single Collection page, you can view all the artwork that belongs to this collection.
+Hover on each image to see artwork's name and artist.
-- On Single Image Details page, you can edit the artwork's title/date/description/collection, delete the artwork, like/dislike the artwork add comments below it.
+- On Image Details page, you can edit the artwork's title/date/description/collection, delete the artwork, like the artwork add comments below it.
-- On the menu, there is a logout button, which you can use end your session.
+- On every page, there is also menu button which direct you to wherever you want.
+At the bottom of the menu is logout button which you can use to end your session.
 Next time, you will need to login again.

 ## Stack